 STEMI heart attacks are diagnosed when part of the wave, the ST segment, rises higher than normal.
 In most cases, a STEMI heart attack happens because of a total blockage of one of the main coronary arteries that provide blood flow to your heart muscle.
 People with symptoms of heart attack who don’t have ST elevation could have an NSTEMI, which usually happens because of a partial coronary artery blockage or blockage in a branch off of your main coronary artery.
 Some electrical pattern changes are often visible with NSTEMI, but they’re often not as distinctive, making other tests much more important in diagnosing NSTEMI.

 Several risk factors can increase your chances of a heart attack.
-Some of those factors are under your control, while others aren’t.
+Some of those factors can be modified, while others can’t.

-The factors you control most are your lifestyle choices.
+The factors you can manage most are your lifestyle choices.
 These include:

 Acute coronary syndrome (including NSTEMI) is very common in the United States.
 An estimated 780,000 cases of acute coronary syndrome are diagnosed each year.
 About 70%, or approximately 546,000, of those cases, are NSTEMIs.